hasan-kal/e-commerce-follow-along/README.md

 ## Overview 🌟

 In this milestone, we focus on implementing functionality to allow users to edit the details of previously uploaded products.
 This includes creating a backend endpoint to update existing data in MongoDB and modifying the frontend to auto-fill the form with existing product details, giving the user the option to edit and save the new data.

+## Milestone 14 - Adding Product Deletion Functionality

+In this milestone, we focus on implementing functionality to allow users to delete the details of previously uploaded products.